Connecting Microsoft Azure Event Hubs to your DSP pipeline as a data source

 - Create a connection that allows DSP to access your Azure Event Hubs data.
 See Create a DSP connection to Microsoft Azure Event Hubs.

 - Create a pipeline that starts with the Microsoft Azure Event Hubs source function.
-See the Building a pipeline chapter in the Use the Data Stream Processor manual for instructions on how to build a data pipeline.
+See the Building a pipeline chapter in the Use the manual for instructions on how to build a data pipeline.

 - Configure the Microsoft Azure Event Hubs source function to use your Azure Event Hubs connection.
 See Get data from Microsoft Azure Event Hubs in the Function Reference manual.

-bodyfield in the Azure Event Hubs records from bytes to a more commonly supported data type such as string.
-This conversion makes the field human-readable during data preview and compatible with a wider range of streaming functions.
+- (Optional) Convert the byte-encoded data from Azure Event Hubs records into strings that are human-readable during data preview and usable in streaming functions that require string input.
 See Deserialize and preview data from Microsoft Azure Event Hubs in DSP.

 Using a dedicated consumer group for each pipeline